Topology of K\"ahler manifolds with weakly pseudoconvex boundary: Introduction

-Positive, bounded, non-constant harmonic functions exist on Riemannian manifolds with at least two non-parabolic ends (eg. \cite{LT1}), so after extending the pseudoconvex boundaries of $K$ we obtain bounded, non-constant harmonic functions.
-A simple argument shows that an harmonic function $h$ obtained in this way is actually pluriharmonic, meaning $\partial\bar\partial{h}=0$.
+Non-constant but uniformly bounded harmonic functions exist on Riemannian manifolds when they have two or more non-parabolic ends (eg. \cite{LT1}), so after extending the pseudoconvex boundaries of $K$ as described, we obtain bounded non-constant harmonic functions.
+A simple argument shows that an harmonic function $h$ obtained in this way is actually pluriharmonic: $\partial\bar\partial{h}=0$.
 A particular consequence is that all boundary components have a defining function with zero Levi form.
-In addition, $\partial{h}$ clearly carries non-zero Dolbeault cohomology in $H^{1,0}(K)$.
-Less trivially, we assert that $Jdh$ carries non-trivial de Rham cohomology.
+In addition, $\partial{h}$ clearly carries non-trivial Dolbeault cohomology in $H^{1,0}(K)$.
+Less trivially, we also show that $Jdh$ carries non-trivial de Rham cohomology.